-1. An Urban Planning Area Agreement incorporating a site-specific Urban Planning Area within the UGB whereRegional Urban Growth Boundary within which both the COUNTY and the CITY maintain an interest in comprehensive planning and an Urban Reserve Planning Area outside the UGB where both the COUNTY and the CITY maintain an interest in concept planning;

-- 2. A process for coordinating comprehensive planning and development in the Urban Planning Area, and concept planning in the Urban Reserve Planning Area; - 3.
-Special policies regarding comprehensive planning and development in the Urban Planning Area and Area of Interest and concept planning in the Urban Reserve Planning Area; and - 4.
-A process to amend the Urban Planning Area Agreement.; and
+- 1. An Urban Planning Area Agreement incorporating a site-specific Urban Planning Area within the Regional-UGB where within which both the COUNTY and the CITY maintain an interest in comprehensive planning, and an Urban Reserve Planning Area outside the UGB where both the COUNTY and the CITY maintain an interest in concept planning; - 2.
+A process for coordinating comprehensive planning and development in the Urban Planning Area; and concept planning in the Urban Reserve Planning Area; - 3.
+Special policies regarding comprehensive planning and development in the Urban Planning Area, and concept planning in the Urban Reserve Planning Area; and Concept planning in the Urban Reserve Planning Area; and Concept planning in the Urban Reserve Planning Area; and Concept planning in the Urban Reserve Planning Area; and Concept planning in the Urban Reserve Planning Area; and Concept planning in the Urban Reserve Planning Area; and Concept planning in the Urban Reserve Planning Area; and Concept planning in the Urban Reserve Planning Area; and Concept planning Area; and Con - 4.
+A process to amend the Urban Planning Area Agreement.

-WHEREAS, subsequent to the date of the prior Urban Planning Area Agreement (UPAA) the CITY has annexed a portion of the Urban Planning Area into the CITY and land outside of and adjacent to the Urban Planning Area has been added to the regional urban growth boundary and must be planned for future urban development; and
+WHEREAS, the Regional Urban Growth Boundary (UGB) was expanded in December 2002 and June 2004.
+LCDC acknowledged the 2002 UGB expansion in July 2003 and the 2004 expansion in July 2005; and

-WHEREAS, the COUNTY and CITY desire to amend the UPAA to reflect the changes in the CITY boundary and the regional urban growth boundary and the need for urban planning of the new urban land.
+WHEREAS, the COUNTY and CITY desire to amend the UPAA to reflect the changes in the Regional UGB and the need for urban planning of the new urban land.
 NOW THEREFORE, THE COUNTY AND THE CITY AGREE AS FOLLOWS: